Skip navigation

 • Install preformed metal scaffolding in interiors of cupolas, using hand tools.

-• Measure furnace walls to determine dimensions, then cut required number of sheets from plastic block, using saws.
+• Measure furnace walls to determine dimensions and cut required number of sheets from plastic block, using saws.

 • Mix specified amounts of sand, clay, mortar powder, and water to form refractory clay or mortar, using shovels or mixing machines.